Mottramlabs/Node-Red-Fan-Control/README.md

 A tri-colour LED is connected to GPIO24 and GPIO25, but not needed for the temperature control

-Updated layout with a SOT-23 MOSFET and a Fan on LED.
+Updated layout (Version 2) with a SOT-23 MOSFET and a Fan on LED.